DeNA/DeClang/llvm/docs/CommandGuide/lit.rst

 .. option:: -s, --succinct

  Show less output, for example don't show information on tests that pass.
+ Also show a progress bar, unless ``--no-progress-bar`` is specified.

 .. option:: -v, --verbose